Hurricane Cesar–Douglas: Costa Rica

 Like Nicaragua, Costa Rica received heavy rainfall from Cesar, leading to mudslides and widespread flooding.
 River flooding damaged 51 houses and washed away 213 more; 72 bridges were also destroyed.
 The road network was significantly damaged.
 Costa Rica requested international aid subsequent to the storm.
 Across the country, at least 39 people were killed and damage amounted to $151 million.
 Additionally, 29 people were listed as missing.

 El Salvador

 As Cesar continued westward, it produced heavy flooding and mudslides in western El Salvador, killing 9 in the community of José Cecilio del Valle.
 Four others drowned in other parts of the country.

 Mexico

 Hurricane Douglas brought up to 6 in of rain on the south coast of Mexico and resulted in a 4 ft storm surge.
 Two deaths by drowning were reported in Cabo San Lucas.

-Aftermath
+Retirement

 The name Cesar was retired in spring of 1997, and will not be used again in the Atlantic basin.
 It was replaced with Cristobal in the 2002 season.
-The name Douglas, however, was not retired and still remains on one of the lists for the Eastern Pacific basin.
+As the system had little impact on land while named Douglas, that name was not retired from the Eastern Pacific rotating name lists, and so was used again.